 Before I get too far along, I want to share some caveats and explanations (setting expectations is Job #1 for a developmental editor):

-- This blog generally covers developmental editing, not line editing or copyediting.
+- This website is meant for aspiring and established developmental editors, not for copy editors/line editors.
 Line editing/copyediting for fiction is a unique craft of its own.

-- This blog focuses on editing genre fiction (romance, mystery, etc.) because this, typically, is the type of fiction a freelance developmental editor is likely to have the opportunity to edit.
+- The focus is on editing genre fiction (romance, mystery, etc.) because this, typically, is the type of fiction a freelance developmental editor is likely to have the opportunity to edit.
 It’s also easier to learn how to edit genre novels because conventions and reader expectations help shape our judgment.
-If you would like to edit literary fiction, I advise taking a few English lit courses at your local university, including critical theory, and maybe taking a writing workshop or two.

 - I’m assuming that you work, or plan to work, as a freelancer.
 The pool of people who have staff jobs at book publishing companies is actually quite small.
 Freelancing is where a significant amount of work can be found.
 The basic principles are the same no matter who you’re editing for, but when I mention “working for publishers” I mean working as a freelancer who is editing manuscripts that have been outsourced.

-- This blog discusses editing manuscripts for adults.
+- Most material is about editing manuscripts for adults.
 While we look for many of the same issues in children’s and young adult (YA) books, they require a special approach.
 I’ll touch on some of these differences occasionally but be aware that not everything I talk about applies to children’s and YA editing.

 - I focus on book-length fiction, since that’s where the majority of freelance work is available.
 While it’s possible you may be asked to develop short fiction (either by a publication or an author), most published fiction is book-length—that is, about 50,000 words and up.